TensorFlow

 User installation of Python packages is straightforward except for a few conditions.
 The following installation notes comprise most issues users encounter.

-- Internet Connection: Only login nodes have access to the Internet.
+Internet Connection: Only login nodes have access to the Internet.
 Attempting to use pip or other Internet access from a batch job (on a compute node) will fail.
+If needed, load the WebProxy module in your batch job file.

 - Version Compatibility: Some packages require specific/older version of TensorFlow to be installed.
 Please verify package compatibility against available versions.